AnhNgo2803/xbox-game-pass-analysis/README.md

 ## Data

 - **Source**: 'Enhanced_Gamepass_Games_v2' dataset from Kaggle (published by Rohan).
-Original dataset not included in the repo due to size; download from [Kaggle](https://www.kaggle.com/datasets/rohanchopdekar/enhanced-gamepass-games-v2).
+Original dataset is included in the repo; or you can download from [Rohan - Kaggle]([https://www.kaggle.com/datasets/rohanchopdekar/enhanced-gamepass-games-v2](https://www.kaggle.com/datasets/vines666/enhanced-xbox-game-pass-genres)).
 - **Structure**: Columns include GAME, RATIO (difficulty), GAMERS, COMP % (completion rate), TIME (playtime), RATING, GENRES, and more.
 - **Note**: Processed data is handled in the notebook; no raw data is uploaded here.